Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 Another noticeable observation is that the naive approach for $\iforget$ slightly outperforms its SAT-based equivalent---which was clearly not the case wrt.\ the SRS data set.
-This is most likely due to the fact that the SRS data set contains significantly fewer instances that are consistent, i.e., have an inconsistency degree of $0$, than the ML data set ($19$ vs.\ $548$ instances, see Figures \ref{fig:histos-RAN} and \ref{fig:histos-ML} for more information).
+This is most likely due to the fact that the SRS data set contains significantly fewer instances that are consistent, i.e., have an inconsistency degree of $0$, than the ML data set ($19$ vs.\ $548$ instances; see Figures \ref{fig:histos-RAN} and \ref{fig:histos-ML} for more information).
 Since the naive approach first checks whether the given knowledge base is consistent (by means of a SAT solver), consistent instances can be solved rather fast, in particular when compared to the SAT-based approach, where $\log(|\occs(\kb)|+1)$ calls to a SAT solver are required.
 Besides, the SAT approach requires the computation of a SAT encoding for $\upperiforget$ (including the computation of an at-most-$k$ constraint in each step), which leads to an additional overhead.
 The same applies to the naive approach for $\icont$.
 Furthermore, the naive approaches for $\icont$ and $\iforget$ might also yield a result rather quickly if the corresponding inconsistency value is not $0$, but still very low, as they both search for the correct value from low to high in a linear manner.
 Deeper analysis revealed that the naive approach for $\icont$ was faster than the corresponding SAT-based approach in a total of $895$ cases.
 In $507$ out of these $895$ cases, the contension inconsistency degree of the respective instances was in fact $0$.
 Moreover, the inconsistency degree was $1$ in $340$ cases, and $2$ in $48$ cases.
 Whenever the inconsistency degree was $>2$, the naive approach for $\icont$ was slower than the SAT-based approach.
 Regarding $\iforget$, the naive approach was also faster than the SAT-based one in $507$ cases in which the inconsistency value is $0$.
 Further, there are $19$ instances $\kb$ with $\iforget(\kb)=1$ which could be solved faster by the naive approach; there are no instances with $\iforget(\kb)>1$ where this is the case.

 Wrt.\ ASP, the picture looks a bit different: the naive method was faster than the ASP-based method in only $65$ cases for $\icont$, and $57$ cases for $\iforget$.
 In $45$ of the cases regarding $\icont$, the inconsistency value is $0$, and in the remaining $20$ cases it is $1$.
 With regard to $\iforget$, in $56$ out of the $57$ cases in which the naive approach was faster, the corresponding inconsistency value is $0$, and in the single remaining case it is $1$.